prashanth1k/levelup-your-sites-using-jekyll/book/create-pages.md

 Markdown enables you to -
 1. Type away without worrying about formatting - you are assured of standard formatting
 2. Easier creation of content.
 No worries about using the mouse every other word to make it bold.
 All you need to do is a double star (**bold**)
-3. For quick tips on Markdown, head over to https://guides.github.com/features/mastering-markdown/
+3. For quick tips on Markdown, head over to http://www.markdowntutorial.com/ and https://guides.github.com/features/mastering-markdown/

 ## Homework: Create a 'Books I Read' Page

 Now that you are awesome in creating new pages, may I kindly suggest to add a 'Books I Read' page.
 Just like before, create the page, fill the content, and add the link to the page in the navbar.